Note no. 1: Corporate Information: Note no. 2: Material accounting policies

 H. Property, Plant & Equipment:

 Property, Plant and Equipment are stated at cost, net of accumulated depreciation and accumulated impairment losses if any.
-Cost includes expenditure on acquisition of asset, present value of expected cost for
+Cost includes expenditure on acquisition of asset, present value of expected cost for the decommissioning of an asset, cost of replacing part of Plant and Equipment and borrowing costs.

-Depreciation is calculated on a straightline basis over estimated useful lives as prescribed in schedule II of the companies Act 2013.
+Depreciation is calculated on a straight-line basis over estimated useful lives as prescribed in schedule II of the Companies Act 2013.
 In respect of the following assets, useful lives are different than the useful lives indicated in Schedule II of Companies Act 2013, based on technical assessment and management estimates depending on the nature and usage of the respective assets.

-(a) Special tools up to the unit value of ' 5,000 are charged off in the year of incurrence and Special tools to the unit value above ' 5,000 are amortised over a period of 3 years.
+(a) Special tools up to the unit value of ?5,000 are charged off in the year of incurrence and Special tools to the unit value above ?5,000 are amortised over a period of 3 years,

-(b) Jigs and fixtures up to the unit value of ' 5 Lakhs are charged off in the year of incurrence and Jigs and fixtures of unit value above ' 5 Lakhs are amortised over a period of 3 years.
+?5 Lakhs are charged off in the year of incurrence and Jigs and fixtures of unit value above ?5 Lakhs are amortised over a period of 3 years.

 When parts of an item of property, plant and equipment have different useful lives, they are treated as separate components and depreciated over their estimated useful lives.